Popular Matchings in Complete Graphs: Popular edges in

-\begin{new-claim} There is no popular edge between a level~1 vertex and a level~2 vertex. \end{new-claim} \begin{proof} Let $M$ be a popular matching in $G$ that contains such an edge, say $(p^c_2,y_j)$.
+\begin{new-claim} There is no popular edge between a level~1 vertex and a level~2 vertex. \end{new-claim} \begin{proof} Let $M$ be a popular matching in $G$ that contains such an edge, say $(p^c_2,y_j)$, where $c = X_i \vee X_j \vee X_k$.
 Consider the following alternating path with respect to~$M$:

 Since $M$ is a perfect matching, $x'_j$ is matched in $M$.
 We know that no edge between $x'_j$ and a level~0 vertex belongs to $M$ (by Claim~\ref{lem:no-pop-0-1}).
-Also, $M$ cannot match $x'_j$ to a neighbor that it regards worse than $d_0$ (by Lemma~\ref{lem:better-than-d}).
+Also, $M$ cannot match $x'_j$ to a neighbor that it regards worse than $d_0$ (by Lemma~\ref{lem:better-than-d}) or to any neighbor in the $D$-gadget (by Lemma~\ref{second-lemma}).
 Thus $x'_j$ has to be matched to $y'_j$ in $M$ and so the above alternating path has two $(+,+)$ edges: $(x'_j,y_j)$ and $(x_j,y'_j)$.
-This is a contradiction to $M$'s popularity (by Theorem~\ref{thm:char-popular}). \end{proof}
+This is a contradiction to $M$'s popularity (by Theorem~\ref{thm:char-popular}).